filter

 $lt

-), finds records where the value is strictly less than (exclusive) the given value$lte
+), finds records where the value is strictly less than (exclusive) the given value - Less than or equal (

-), finds records where the value is either less than or the same as the given value$gte
+), finds records where the value is either less than or the same as the given value - Greater than or equal (

-), finds records where the value is either greater than or the same as the given value$gt
+), finds records where the value is either greater than or the same as the given value - Greater than (

-), finds records where the value is strictly more than (exclusive) the given value$and
+), finds records where the value is strictly more than (exclusive) the given value

 , $or